HET300 Scientific Methods in Ethology

-Lectures and demonstrations/exercises related to the learning goals are given in the first half of the semester.
-Discussion of relevant research methods is included in the lessons.
-In the last half of the course, projects are conducted, with a final presentation and discussion in plenary.
+Lectures and demonstrations/exercises about different aspects of ethological research are given in the first part of the semester.
+Discussion of research methods is included in the lessons.
+Then an ethology project is conducted, with a final presentation and discussion in plenary.
 Lectures are partly in Norwegian, partly in English.

 Lectures and demonstrations/exercises are given on the various methods and the use of technical equipment.
-Students complete a major project where they work in groups to design an experiment, conduct observations, perform data analyses and present the results at a seminar.
+Students complete a major project where they work in small groups to design an experiment, conduct observations, perform data analyses and present the results in a seminar.
 A written report is produced that describes and discusses all the aforementioned aspects of the project, including relevant literature and with emphasis on methodology.
 The project work is extensive, and all students must commit to taking an active part in all phases of the project work.

 Project groups have supervisors who must be actively consulted in all stages of the work.

 Martin, P. Bateson, P. 2007.
 Measuring Behaviour.
 An Introductory Guide, 3rd Ed.
 Cambridge Univ.
 Press, Cambridge.
 (All chapters are curriculum, 246 pages)

 Lehner, P. 1996.
 Handbook of Ethological Methods, 2nd Edition.
 Cambridge Univ.
 Press, Cambridge.
 (Kap.
 1-10 are curriculum.
 The rest are supporting literature, which should be used in the project work.

 The project report counts for 50 % of the final grade.
 An oral exam counts for the other 50 %.
 The assessment takes into account the extent and quality of each student´s work on the project.
 In a group, students may therefore receive varying grades.

-The total workload of 300 hours can be divided as follows: Lectures and course readings: 100 hours.
-Exercises: 30 hours.
-Project work with presentation: 170 hours.
+The total workload of 250 hours can be divided as follows: Lectures and course readings: 100 hours.
+Project work with presentation: 150 hours.